Jumping Jazz Cats

 Type : Multiplayer party game

-Skills : Game, AI, UI programming and C++
+Skills : Gameplay, AI, UI programming and C++

 Engine and tools : Unreal Engine, Jetbrains Rider, Perforce and Jira.